Uniswap/org-v1/src/pages/docs/v2/10-API/03-queries.md

 tags: api, documentation
 ---

-The subgraph can be queried to retrieve important information about Uniswap, pairs, tokens, transactions, users, and more.
+The subgraph can be queried to retrieve important information about the Uniswap protocol, pairs, tokens, transactions, users, and more.
 This page will provide examples for common queries.

 To try these queries and run your own visit the [subgraph sandbox](https://thegraph.com/explorer/subgraph/uniswap/uniswap-v2).